iThoughtsX Redux!

 How I'm using AI to help me write this:

-I'm finding that the AI is helping when it knows what I don't know, however as the project is getting larger, it is having issues with reusing existing code as I cant fit it all in the context.
+I'm finding that the AI is helping when it knows what I don't know, however as the project is getting larger, it is having issues with reusing existing code as I cant fit it all in the context. - I now have a working solution to this using a Knowledge Graph that has full repo understanding of the code

 The best prompting technique seems to be to ask it for 3 options on how to do something, then I pick the one I'm happy with and tell it to "go ahead and code option N", then when it is done, I 'git diff' or use vim to view the changes.